JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2021.md

 ### Python Plugin 2021.2.1

 `com.jetbrains.python.psi.types.PyTypedDictType.Companion.match(PyTypedDictType, PyDictLiteralExpression, TypeEvalContext)` method removed
-: As the result of the refactoring aimed at fixing https://youtrack.jetbrains.com/issue/PY-48799, for dict literals containing only string keys we infer PyTypedDictType now, so there's no need to match dict literals with TypedDicts.
-There's a new method for comparing the inferred TypedDicts with the given ones: `com.jetbrains.python.psi.types.PyTypedDictType.Companion.match(PyType, PyTypedDictType, TypeEvalContext)`.
+: As the result of the refactoring aimed at fixing [PY-48799](https://youtrack.jetbrains.com/issue/PY-48799), for dict literals containing only string keys we infer `PyTypedDictType` now, so there's no need to match dict literals with `TypedDict`s.
+There's a new method for comparing the inferred `TypedDict`s with the given ones: `com.jetbrains.python.psi.types.PyTypedDictType.Companion.match(PyType, PyTypedDictType, TypeEvalContext)`.

 ## 2021.1